 Location: Virtual; registered participants will receive an email with details.

-Description: The course is designed for Ph.D. students, postdocs and early-career faculty at the University of Saskatchewan.
+Description: The course is designed for Ph.D. students, postdocs, and early-career faculty at the University of Saskatchewan and beyond.
 It is meant to demystify the academic career and provide examples of key things to consider early in one’s career to increase the chances of success and fun along the way.

 The course is based largely on the recent book: McDonnell, J.J., 2020.
 Navigating an Academic Career: A Brief Guide for Ph.D.
 Students, Postdocs and New Faculty.
 AGU/Wiley, 96p, ISBN: 1119642108.

 Dr. Jeffrey McDonnell is Professor of Hydrology in the School of Environment and Sustainability and Associate Director of the Global Institute for Water Security at the University of Saskatchewan. https://water.usask.ca/hillslope/

 Dr. Maureen Reed is a Distinguished Professor and Assistant Director in the School of Environment and Sustainability at the University of Saskatchewan.
 She holds a UNESCO Chair in Biocultural Diversity, Sustainability, Reconciliation and Renewal. https://research-groups.usask.ca/reed/profiles/maureen-reed.php#DrMaureenGReed

 We encourage all participants to read this (about a 1-hr total reading time): McDonnell, J.J., 2020.
 Navigating an Academic Career: A Brief Guide for PhD Students, Postdocs and New Faculty.
 Wiley/AGU, 96p. (available in print or e-book form through Wiley.com; Amazon or any online book seller)